-I spent many years in Mazury and absolutely love this fantastic region in Poland.
+I grew up in Mazury and absolutely love this fantastic region in Poland.
 Masuria, often overlooked by many tourists preferring to spend their time in Gdansk, Warsaw or Krakow, has a lot to offer.

-Mazury (English: Masuria, German: Masuren), located in the northeast part of Poland in Warmia – Mazury region are very popular amongst Polish and Germans.
+Mazury (English: Masuria, German: Masuren), located in the northeast part of Poland in the Warmia – Mazury region, are very popular amongst Polish and Germans.
 The area, however, is somewhat overlooked by many tourists.

 Mazury cover 1732 km² of which Masurian lake district covers 486 km².